 Theatre Square, Vinnytsia

 Travel between Vinnytsia and Zhytomyr

-Travel between Zhytomyr and Kiev
+Travel between Zhytomyr and Kyiv

-Zhytomyr is only 140km west of Kiev and frequent buses and marshrutka speed along the tiny section of European Route E40 that links the two cities (*).
-The journey time is approximately 1.5 hours and the marshrutka that we took from Zhytomyr’s bus station dropped us off at Zhytomyrska metro station in Kiev, which is on the red line and travels into the centre of the city.
+Zhytomyr is only 140km west of Kyiv and frequent buses and marshrutka speed along the tiny section of European Route E40 that links the two cities (*).
+The journey time is approximately 1.5 hours and the marshrutka that we took from Zhytomyr’s bus station dropped us off at Zhytomyrska metro station in Kyiv, which is on the red line and travels into the centre of the city.

 (*) I didn’t know this, but apparently, the E40 is the longest road route in Europe.
 It originates in Calais, France and terminates in eastern Kazakhstan at a place called Ridder.
 The route is over 8000km long and passes through France, Belgium, Germany, Poland, Ukraine and Russia before entering Central Asia at Kazakhstan.
 It then enters Uzbekistan, Turkmenistan and Kyrgyzstan before re-entering Kazakhstan for the second time.
 There you go; you learn a new thing every day!